Our Services

 Published on: 4/24/2026

-Red light therapy for intercostal muscle strain uses low-level red and near-infrared light to boost cellular repair, reduce inflammation, and ease sharp rib-cage pain, helping you breathe more deeply and comfortably.
-When combined with rest, ice or heat applications, and gentle stretching, RLT can accelerate healing and decrease pain.
+Red light therapy (RLT) for intercostal muscle strain uses low-level red and near-infrared light to stimulate cellular repair, reduce inflammation, and relieve sharp rib-cage pain, making it easier to breathe deeply and comfortably.

 Intercostal muscle strains—tears or overstretches in the muscles between your ribs—can make every breath feel like a challenge.
 Whether you're an athlete recovering from a tough workout or you simply sneezed too hard, the pain can be sharp and persistent.
 Fortunately, an emerging therapy called red light therapy (RLT) is gaining attention for its ability to ease rib pain and support deeper, more comfortable breathing.